 While under the care of your health care team, you will learn:

-Most people who have had a heart attack take part in a cardiac rehab program.
+Most people who have had a heart attack take part in a cardiac rehabilitation program.

-After a heart attack, your chance of having another one is higher than if you never had a heart attack.
+After a heart attack, you have a higher chance of having another heart attack.

-How well you do after a heart attack depends on the damage to your heart muscle and heart valves, and where that damage is located.
+How well you do after a heart attack depends on several factors such as: